Jim-Journey/Jim-Journey/README.md

 Cybersecurity Professional
 ---------------------------------------------

-I am a Information Systems Security Officer with 7 years of experience in Cybersecurity.
-I am developing my skills in a range of programming languages and technologies, including JavaScript, Python, and React.
+I'm an Information Systems Security Officer with 8 years of combined experience in IT/Cybersecurity.
+I am developing my skills in a range of programming languages and technologies.

 * 🌍  I'm based in San Antonio, TX
-* 🧠  I'm learning Python, Javascript, React
+* 🧠  I'm learning Python, Java, and C++ while attending Western Governors University's Computer Science program
 * 🤝  I'm open to collaborating on DevSecOps and Cloud Security topics
-* ⚡  Good food, lifting weights, and movies are A+ activities!

 <h2>👨‍💻 Data Structures and Algorithms Practice:</h2>